B – Definitions of Ailments

 – Blood poisoning – Prolonged invasion of the bloodstream by pathogenic bacteria due to infectious disease or skin lesions; Bacteremia; septicemia; toxemia.

-– Blood sugar – The (a form of sugar) present in the blood.
+– Blood sugar – The glucose (a form of sugar) present in the blood.

 – The test to determine your blood group is called ABO typing.
 Your blood sample is mixed with antibodies against type A and B blood.
 The 2 major classifications of blood are the ABO system and the Rh system.
 The 4 blood groups are A, B, AB and O. Each of these will be either Rh-positive or Rh-negative.